gaurangpandey/engineering-notes/databases/pagination-sql-vs-jpa.md

 ## Key Takeaway
 For large tables and performance-critical APIs, prefer database-level pagination and carefully inspect generated SQL when using JPA.

+## Common Pitfall
+Using OFFSET pagination on large tables can cause performance degradation.
+For high-traffic APIs, keyset pagination is often a better choice.